Central Heating Boiler Types

-The market today offers a wide range of types of central heating boilers of all shapes and sizes, from small and compact boilers that can fit in the space of a small kitchen cupboard to larger, high-output monoliths.
+The market today offers a wide range of types of central heating boilers in all shapes and sizes.

 Wall Mounted Boilers

 Most boilers produced today are made to be wall mounted, with more compact and lighter heat exchangers created with materials including lightweight cast iron, stainless steel, copper or aluminium.